kammitama5/kammitama5.github.io/_posts/2018-1-22-Monday-January-22nd.md

 ## Types
 - Oh, I watched [this video](https://www.youtube.com/watch?v=Z2LtJUe1q8c) on Julia's Type system.
 It's by [Jeff Bezanson](https://github.com/JeffBezanson) and it's called "The State of the Type System"
+- Need to learn more about
+  - Intersection Types ("given two types, find a type that is a subtype of both")
+  - Union Types

 ## And that's about it!